 There are tons of components in your vehicle’s charging system.
 But while the battery and the alternator get all the love, another crucial component is the voltage regulator.

 But if you’ve never heard of a voltage regulator or don’t know how they work, you run yourself in circles trying to figure out what’s wrong with your vehicle.

 In this comprehensive guide, we’ll break down everything you need to know to check your voltage regulator and get your vehicle back on the road running like new!

-The most common symptom of a bad voltage regulator is a stalling engine together with a battery warning light on your dashboard.
+The most common symptom of a bad voltage regulator is a stalling engine, along with a battery warning light on your dashboard.
 It may also cause the voltage to spike, which can damage electrical parts in your car.
 At night, you can also notice flickering headlights.

 Because of the importance of a good voltage in your vehicle, a voltage regulator can cause many different symptoms.